RavanH/xml-sitemap-feed/readme.txt

 = Uninstallation =

-Upon uninstalling the plugin from the Admin > Plugins page, most plugins options will be cleared from the database.
-Only specific per post settings like post priority or explude option, and taxonomy term lastmod dates will remain dormant in the database.
+Upon uninstalling the plugin from the Admin > Plugins page, plugin options and meta data will be cleared from the database.
 See notes in the uninstall.php file.

 On multisite, the uninstall.php *can* loop through all sites in the network to perform the uninstalltion process for each site.
 However, this does not scale for large networks so it *only* does a per-site uninstallation when `define('XMLSF_MULTISITE_UNINSTALL', true);` is explicitly set in wp-config.php.